earthly/website/blog/_posts/2023-06-06-golang-csv-files.md

  - Go
  - Tabular Data
  - GoCSV
+excerpt: "Learn how to work with CSV files in Go using the encoding/csv package and the goCSV library.
+This tutorial covers topics such as reading and appending CSV files, converting between CSV and JSON formats, and more.
+If you're a Go developer looking to manage and manipulate CSV data, this article is for you."
 ---

 Tabular data is frequently stored in [CSV files](https://en.m.wikipedia.org/wiki/Comma-separated_values), a popular file format.
 In data processing and analysis projects, managing CSV files is a common task.